 Oyster Readers at Wimbledon

 First though, a brief explanation of the different readers.
-There are standard entry and exit readers on both gatelines at each end of the overbridge.
-Then there are two ‘tram boarding’ readers on platform 10 next to where the trams stop.
+There are standard entry and exit readers on the gatelines at each end of the overbridge.
+Then there are three ‘tram boarding’ readers on platforms 10a/b next to where the trams stop.
 These can be identified by the large green label on the front explaining that you need to touch in before boarding the tram.
-There are also two standard entry/exit validators facing platform 9.
-The side of the validators facing the footbridge on platforms 9 and 10 now have extra signage making it clearer which is used for each mode of transport.
+There are also three standard entry/exit validators facing platform 9.
+The side of the validators facing the footbridge on platforms 9 and 10a now have extra signage making it clearer which is used for each mode of transport.
 In the mini-concourse at the end of platforms 1-4 there are two pink route validators and at the beginning of each of platforms 1-4 are more entry/exit validators.
 Click on the image to see a plan of the station with the locations of the various types of reader.
-Note that FCC on the plan should now read GTR.

 Interchange where both journeys use Oyster